16 Worst Pasta Dishes You Should Never Order at These Popular Restaurants

 When the craving for Italian food strikes, pasta provides it all.
 With the perfect mix of warm comfort and decadent flavors, even the pickiest eater can name their favorite noodle dish.
 Restaurant pasta dishes seem extra special, and after one bite, we often wonder how we can replicate the same kind of flavors at home.
 However, as with many restaurant meals, some of these unhealthiest pasta dishes get packed with fats, sugar, and salt to make the meal pop in our mouths.

-Trying to decide which dishes avoid these caloric pitfalls can prove challenging, as many restaurants feature a wide range of reasonably healthy options and true diet-enders.
+Trying to decide which dishes avoid these caloric pitfalls can prove challenging, as many restaurants feature a wide range of both reasonably healthy options and true diet-enders.
 If you love noodles and don't want to give them up when you eat out, have no fear!
 This list can get you started on which items to avoid at your favorite restaurants if you want to avoid the unhealthiest pasta dishes.
-Instead, you can always try cooking up a dish at home, from any of our 100 Easiest Recipes You Can Make.
+Instead, you can always try cooking up a dish at home—choose from any of our 100 Easiest Recipes You Can Make.

 The Cheesecake Factory: Pasta Napoletana